xunilrj/sandbox/sources/haskellcpp/readme.md

     static_assert(can_i_call_fmap<Just,Just>::value, "Not ok!");

 will works, because we can call our current fmap with any type.
 Great!
 But the real fmap receives parameters.
-It first parameter is a function that receives a parameter and return another value.
+Its first parameter is a function that receives a parameter and return another value.

 To better define this function we will use another C++11 feature http://en.cppreference.com/w/cpp/language/type_alias:

     template <typename A, typename B>
     using fmapArg1 = B(*)(A);

-that defines a function that receives B and returns A. Now out fmap is:
+that defines a function that receives A and returns B. Now our fmap is:

     template <typename A, typename B>
     using fmapArg1 = B(*)(A);